michaelfriedman/pixel-art-maker/README.md

 A good domain name for this project is `USERNAME-pixel-art-maker.surge.sh` where `USERNAME` is your GitHub username in all **lowercase** letters.
 Once deployed and everything works as you expect, copy the URL to your site and paste it below.

-PASTE YOUR PRODUCTION URL HERE
+[x] PASTE YOUR PRODUCTION URL HERE michaelfriedman-pixel-art-maker.surge.sh